Engee documentation

 Executing code on a microcontroller

-After downloading, the code is automatically run on the controller, which can be verified by the running lights on the board:
+After downloading, the code runs automatically on the controller, as can be seen from the running lights on the board.:

 running_light_4.gif

-The loaded code executes the algorithm given by the Engee model.
+The uploaded code executes the algorithm specified by the Engee model.

 Conclusion

-In this example, we developed an Engee model that reproduces the "running lights" algorithm using Engee finite automata library and temporal operators, generated code from the model, and verified its operation on a Milandr 1986BE91T microcontroller by assembling the project and loading it into the device from the Keil μVision environment.
+In this example, we have developed an Engee model that reproduces the "running lights" algorithm using the [Engee finite state machine library] (https://engee.com/helpcenter/stable/ru/state-machines.html ) and temporal операторов . generated the code from the model and tested its operation on the Milander 1986VE91T microcontroller, assembling the project and uploading it to the device from Keil mkvision environments.